Maatrika-P/Container-Liquid-Level-Detection/README.md

 1. Clone the repository :arrow_down:.
 2. Install the required dependencies :package:.
 3. Import the necessary functions :arrow_up:.
-4. Load an image of a container :frame_photo:.
+4. Load an image of a container 🖼️.
 5. Use the functions to detect and analyze the liquid level :gear:.